KrzysztofCipora/preprints-by-krzysztof/_episodes/text-lesson_1_1.md

 - Benefits for science, e.g. getting your work out there as soon as it’s ready, to reduce delays in knowledge sharing
 - Benefits for researchers, e.g. as a free way to publish open access
+- One of the easiest starting points for Open Science

 ## Acknowledging concerns